 Our Service Lead carried out a functional assessment of J’s behaviour and a quality of life assessment.

-We discussed this with J’s mother and his multi-disciplinary team.
+We discussed our findings with Gillian and J’s multi-disciplinary team.
 All agreed with the information presented and we started to develop J’s Positive Behaviour Support plan.

 This plan was shared with and agreed by the multi-disciplinary team.
 They praised the effort and expertise involved, with one person saying: “It’s amazing to see this much work go into one child’s plan.”